shenwei356/kmcp/README.md

 ### 3. Fast genome similarity estimation

-KMCP can be used for fast similarity estimation of newly assembled genomes against known reference genomes.
+KMCP can be used for fast similarity estimation of assemblies/genomes against known reference genomes.

 Genome sketching is a method of utilizing small and approximate summaries of genomic data for fast searching and comparison.